elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 	- P[M=m given C =c]: Attacker updated knowledge of the unknown plaintext m after the attacker has seen the ciphetext x
 ![CS2107-2-2.PNG]({{site.baseurl}}/img/CS2107-2-2.PNG)

+> For AES, just need to stuff the title into AES Scheme and match the corresponding cryptotext

 Issue: The key must be at least as long as the message itself

 > - Is it unnecessarily strong for practical usage
 > - Any security notoion that is more relax and practical

+#### Substitition cipher Questions
+- Key space: Set of possible keys
+- Key space size: total number of possible keys
+- Key size of key length: the number of bits required to represent a particular key

+**Why is log2(27!) the lower bound of key size / length**
+> - Possible Key representation:
+>	- 1 byte per symbole: 27*1 byte = 27 bytes = 216 bits
+> 	- 5 bits per sumbol/character: 27*5bits = 135 bita

+Consider alice and bob, they are honest parties.
+We have 27! possible keys.
+Lets assume both alice and bob can manage to keep a key table where we have a list of exhastive list of keys in the same order.
+Given index, some how alice and bob can generate the key representation.
+- How many entries: 27!
+- We just need to encode the index: one index is just log2(27!)

 # Modern Ciphers: Block Ciphers
 Example block ciphers: